 Tire blowouts may also occur in the heat if you were sold retreaded tires and the adhesive is no longer holding it together correctly.
 In these situations, the company that sold you the tire may be held accountable.

-At Givens Givens Sparks, our Tampa car accident lawyers are dedicated to making sure your rights are upheld if you’ve been injured as the result of someone else’s negligence.
+At Robert Sparks Attorneys, our Tampa car accident lawyers are dedicated to making sure your rights are upheld if you’ve been injured as the result of someone else’s negligence.
 We encourage you to reach out to our firm and learn what options you have.
 Call us today and schedule your free consultation to discuss your potential claim to seek compensation if your tire blowout or accident was caused by somebody else’s negligence.